-Best known as the host of the Food Network's hit show "Healthy Appetite," Ellie's warmth and charisma have made her the leading go-to nutritionist in the media today.
-Krieger's success can be attributed to her unique way of offering real life advice without any of the gimmicks and crash diets that permeate the media today.
+Well known as the host of the Food Network’s hit show “Healthy Appetite,” Ellie’s warmth and charisma have made her the leading go-to nutritionist in the media today.
+Krieger’s success can be attributed to her unique way of offering real life advice without any of the gimmicks and extreme diets that permeate the media today.
 She reaches people with her message that it is possible for anyone, given the tools and knowledge, to live life to the maximum by keeping a healthy balance and nurturing a richly satisfying and sumptuous, attainable lifestyle.

 A registered dietitian, Ellie has a master’s degree in nutrition from Teacher’s College, Columbia University and completed her undergraduate degree at Cornell University.
 Ellie was an adjunct professor at New York University in the Department of Nutrition, Food Studies, and Public Health.
 In her years in private practice, she counseled a variety of clients, from homemakers and CEOs to notable celebrities.

 Today, Ellie’s extensive work in the media has earned her a loyal following and national recognition.
 She is a columnist for The Washington Post, speaks regularly at high profile events around the country and has appeared as a guest expert on dozens of national television programs including The Today Show, Good Morning America, The CBS Early Show, CNN, The Wendy Williams Show and Dr. Oz.
 Additionally, Ellie has been a weekly columnist for USA Today and USA Weekend, a contributing editor and columnist for Fine Cooking magazine and regular contributor to Food Network magazine.
 She has appeared in countless other publications including People, Self, Women’s Health, Fitness, Better Homes & Gardens, Reader’s Digest, Real Simple, More, Health, Parenting, Cooking Light, First and Prevention.